 The Lamar County Mill Pool and Its Quirks

-Buyer demand on a Lamar County tract is shaped by Columbus and Tupelo Mississippi mills directly across the line, plus Tuscaloosa-shed and Hamilton-area buyers.
+Buyer demand on a Lamar County tract is shaped by Columbus and Tupelo Mississippi mills directly across the line, plus Tuscaloosa-area and Hamilton-area buyers.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: the Mississippi state-line cross-bidding that drives Lamar County stumpage above what local-only marketing produces.
 A direct, walk-up offer almost never reflects that reality.